yelizariev/addons-dev/web_website/doc/index.rst

 Website Switcher
 ----------------
-Once you activated **Multi Website for Backend**, will see *Website Switcher* in top right-hand corner.
+Once you activated **Multi Websites for Backend**, will see *Website Switcher* in top right-hand corner.

 Technically, it changes value of a technical field at User record.
 It means, that you can work only with one website in a momen, you cannot use two different browser tabs/windows to work with a different websites.